-- Careers Interviews completed for Y11 students before December, Y11 students may have an additional interview if they are seeking apprenticeships. - Calendar of city wide events/open evenings (Post 16 providers) is displayed in form rooms and on the careers noticeboard.
-A Sheffield Futures Options booklet detailing all providers is supplied to every student. - Sheffield Progress students use this website to search for opportunities Post 16 and apply for their next place if applicable, if not direct applications are made to the providers. - Students are accompanied to College and apprenticeship events. - Y11 students will be reminded of the skills employers are looking for and how to evidence them.
-Students will also work on interview techniques and CV writing in class groups or 1 1 with the Careers Leader. - Students are encouraged to look for work experience using the online Speakers for schools platform. - · Careers / Apprenticeship fairs are held in school. - Sixth form meetings and events to support applications. - GCSE results day is supported by the Careers Leader, Sheffield College and the Careers Advisor to ensure all students have a progression route.
+- Careers Interviews completed for Y11 students before December, Y11 students may have an additional interview if they are seeking apprenticeships or request one. - Calendar of city-wide events/open evenings (Post 16 providers) is provided via email to all Y11 students and on the careers noticeboard. - Sheffield Progress students use this website to search for opportunities Post 16 and apply for their next place if applicable, if not direct applications are made to the providers. - Students are accompanied to College and apprenticeship events. - Y11 students will be reminded of the skills employers are looking for and how to evidence them.
+Students will also work on interview techniques and CV writing in class groups or 1 1 with the Careers Leader. - Students are encouraged to look for work experience using the online Speakers for schools and NHS platforms. - Careers / Apprenticeship fairs are held in school. - Sixth form meetings and events to support applications. - GCSE results day is supported by the Careers Leader, Sheffield College to ensure all students have a progression route.